code-pushup/cli/packages/plugin-js-packages/README.md

      ],
 ```

-Each package manager command still has its own audit.
-So when you want to include a subset of commands or assign different weights to them, you can do so in the following way:
+Each dependency group has its own audit.
+If you want to check only a subset of dependencies (e.g. run audit and outdated for production dependencies) or assign different weights to them, you can do so in the following way:

 ```ts
      // ...